How the Universe Becomes Self-Aware

 6. The Conditions for the Mirror to Clear

-(a) Imaginative recursion: The system must be capable of modelling itself modelling itself, to at least the depth where the subject of awareness becomes an object of awareness (Level 2→3), and ultimately where the subject-object structure itself becomes visible and collapses (Level 3→4).
+- Imaginative recursion: The mind must be capable of modelling itself modelling itself, to at least the depth where the subject of awareness becomes an object of awareness (Level 2→3), and ultimately where the subject-object structure itself becomes visible and collapses (Level 3→4).
 This requires imagination powerful enough to take itself as an object.

-(b) Temporal integration (working memory): The system must have a 'present moment' deep enough to hold the recursive loop.
-Working memory, presence, and awareness are experientially the same thing-the stage on which imagination performs, and the generator of time itself.
+- Temporal integration (working memory): There must be a ‘present moment’ deep enough to hold the recursive loop.
+Working memory, presence, and awareness are experientially the same thing - the stage on which imagination performs, and the generator of time itself.
 If the stage is too small, the loop cannot complete.

-(c) Dissolution of identification: Each level transition requires a letting-go.
-The system must be capable of dis-identifying from the current level of self-construct.
-This is not merely intellectual understanding but experiential release-the death of the previous 'self.'
+- Dissolution of identification: Each level transition requires a letting-go.
+There must be a capacity to dis-identify from the current level of self-construct.
+This is not merely intellectual understanding but experiential release - the death of the previous ‘self.’
 Imagination can still be used; one simply ceases to be identified with it.

 6.1 The Phenomenal Signature of Clearing